cogentcore/core/docs/content/2-widgets/3-collections/keyed-lists.md

 core.NewKeyedList(parent).SetInline(true).SetMap(&map[string]int{"Go": 1, "C++": 3})
 ```

-You can detect when the user changes the value of the map:
+You can detect when the user changes the value of the keyed list:

 ```Go
 m := map[string]int{"Go": 1, "C++": 3, "Python": 5}